goksanisil23/lazy_minimal_robotics/ParticleFilter/Readme.md

+# Particle Filter
+Probability distribution through samples (particles) Just like Kalman filter, uses prediction and correction.
+Prediction: E.g. (motion model and control commands) + exploration noise
+    This noise is to account for the wrongness of the motion model and control input, and basically randomly exploring the vicinity to correct for such errors.
+Correction: e.g. sensor measurements.
+Given that my robot is where this particle is, how likely is it to obtain particle's observation, given the robot's observation.
+Based on this likeliness, the particle receives an importance weight.
+Resampling = survival of the fittest.

+## Recovery
+It is not guaranteed that the particle filter will converge to the global solution, nor recover from global localization failures.
+After some duration, particles converge around a single pose and unable to recover if this happens to be incorrect.
+As particle filter is a stochastic algorithm, it may accidentally discard the correct particles during the resampling step.
+This is most likely when number of particles are small, or when the map is relatively large.

 1) using landmarks, where we exactly know where the landmark is on the map
 2) using raycasted lidar detections in a maze-like map